noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - whenever you want to update an item but ONLY if it hasnt changed in a particular way since you last read it
     - requires that all processes knows to increment the version number for specific items
   - read: an application retrieves the item and store its version number in memory
-  - modify: then immediately increment the version number (this will be the new version you'll check against in the future write)
+    - prepare the update and increment the version number (this will be the new version you'll check against in the future write)
-  - write: prepare the update and execute it with a conditional expression that fails if the version number has changed since you last modified it
+  - write: execute the update with a conditional expression that fails if the version number has changed since you last read it
     - indicates some other process has changed the data your interested in
+- back-fill: porting data from one place to another, often used in db migrations to port data between two timestamps

 ## basics